mholling/las2poly/README.md

 **las2land**
 delineates land and water areas from a classified lidar point cloud.
 Airborne lidar data exhibits voids in areas where surface water is present.
-These voids are detected by triangulating the lidar point cloud; groups of large triangles are likely to indicate the presence of water.
+These voids are detected by triangulating the lidar point cloud: groups of large triangles are likely to indicate the presence of water.
 Slope analysis of each group is performed to reject non-horizontal voids, which can occur in steep terrain.
 Land polygons are formed from the outline of the remaining triangles.